cloud-elements/devportal/docs/products/element-builder/element-builder-hooks.md

 ```
 #### Event Webhook

-This hook is an example of reading the event webhook types and formatting them into what Cloud Elements expects.
+This hook is an example of reading the event webhook types and formatting them into what Cloud Your_moms expects.

 ```JavaScript
 var formattedEvents = getArray();